StackVista/stackstate-docs/stackpacks/integrations/sap.md

 ### 1. HTTP Basic Authentication Mechanism

 This mechanism allows you to connect just using the `username` and `password` inside the `conf.yaml`.

-{% hint style="info" %}
-If you don't want to include a password directly in the configuration file, use [secrets management](/configure/security/secrets_management.md).
-{% endhint %}
+You can also use [secrets management](/configure/security/secrets_management.md) to store passwords outside of the configuration file.

 _As an example, see the below config :_